Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ### Budget Vs Gross Earnings
 ![image](https://user-images.githubusercontent.com/115194266/212206526-3c54c5f8-7049-4b3b-a769-eefcf1b3f8c9.png)
 According to the regression plot, there is an indication that a positive correlation between budget and gross profit exists.
-This indicates that movies with a higher budgets tend to bring in more gross profit.
+This demonstrates that movies with higher budgets tend to bring in more gross profit.
 Generally there's much more a company can do with a movie if it recieves a higher budget.
-A larger budget could mean that more expensive technology is used, such as better cameras or more advanced CGI.
+A larger budget could mean that more expensive technology can be used, such as better cameras or more advanced CGI.
 An example of this is James Cameron's first Avatar movie, which at the time used state of the art CGI and motion capture technologies that factored into the movie costing over 230 million dollars.
 This paid off because the movie grossed a little over 2.9 billion dollars.
-With higher budgets, companies can hire more notable stars, market their movies more extensively and release their movies at more theaters and across more platforms.
+With higher budgets, companies can hire more notable stars, market their movies more extensively and release their movies across more theaters and platforms.
 Let's continue with another scatter plot visualization using the score and gross Earning variables.

 ### IMDB Score Vs Gross Earnings
 ![image](https://user-images.githubusercontent.com/115194266/212781203-25ea2db4-3dd3-4489-b209-cb0422ce44c1.png)